 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 A framework for measuring fair value prioritizes the use of observable market-based inputs over the use of unobservable inputs when measuring fair value.
-An investment's categorization is based upon the lowest level of input that is significant to the fair value measurement.
+The categorization of an asset or liability is based upon the lowest level of input that is significant to the fair value measurement.